Sources of Federal Government and Employee Information

 CDIC’s responsibilities include: insuring eligible deposits at CDIC member institutions in the event of a failure, including monitoring and assessing the risk of member institutions, building preparedness for resolutions, exercising its powers to resolve failing member institutions, managing and investing funds accumulated from the operations of the Corporation; and, promoting public awareness of CDIC deposit insurance.

 CDIC insures eligible deposits that are held in CDIC member institutions.
 Many people deposit money into more than one account or financial product.
-CDIC insures eligible deposits SEPARATELY (up to $100,000, including principal and interest) for EACH of the following eight categories: deposits held in one name, deposits held in trust, deposits held in more than one name, deposits held in Registered Retirement Savings Plans (RRSPs), deposits held in Registered Retirement Income Funds (RRIFs), deposits held in Tax-Free Savings Accounts (TFSAs), deposits held in a Registered Education Savings Plan (RESP) and deposits held in a Registered Disability Savings Plan (RDSP).
+CDIC insures eligible deposits separately (up to $100,000, including principal and interest) for each of the following nine categories: deposits held in one namedeposits held in trustdeposits held in more than one namedeposits held in Registered Retirement Savings Plans (RRSPs)deposits held in Registered Retirement Income Funds (RRIFs)deposits held in Tax-Free Savings Accounts (TFSAs)deposits held in a Registered Education Savings Plan (RESP)deposits held in a Registered Disability Savings Plan (RDSP) and deposits held in a First Home Savings Account (FHSA).

 To be eligible for deposit insurance, deposits must be payable in Canada.
 As a general rule, a deposit is considered to be payable in Canada if it is recorded at a branch or office of a CDIC member institution in Canada.
 Eligible deposits include savings accounts, chequing accounts, GICs or other term deposits, foreign currency deposits, money orders, certified cheques, and bank drafts issued by CDIC members.

-CDIC actively monitors and assesses the performance of its member groups and of its membership as a whole in order to ensure that it can respond promptly to a potential deterioration in their circumstances.
+CDIC actively monitors and assesses its membership as a whole to ensure that it can respond promptly to a potential deterioration in their circumstances.
 Monitoring and assessment of members includes a review of regulatory and public information, and ongoing communication with the Office of the Superintendent of Financial Institutions supervision teams and specialist groups.

 Higher risk institutions are the subject of more intense monitoring and reporting; if warranted, they are included in CDIC’s crisis preparedness activities (these may include resolution planning, data quality assessments, and examinations).
 Resolution planning includes identifying steps CDIC would undertake to support meeting CDIC Objects to protect depositors of a member institution in a manner that promotes and otherwise contributes to the stability of the financial system in Canada, while minimizing CDIC’s exposure to loss.
-If a failure appears likely, CDIC establishes formal plans to proceed to examinations of a member.
+CDIC will conduct an examination of the member institution to ensure that it has the data it needs to resolve a member institution.

-As resolution authority, CDIC has a number of tools to assist or resolve a failing member institution.
-Determination of which tool is used would depend on the circumstances of a particular situation and factors such as the size and complexity of the member institution, its franchise value, as well as the current availability of any private sector buyer or other options.
 For CDIC’s largest and most complex member institutions that provide critical functions to the Canadian financial system, CDIC has additional tools to ensure that CDIC has the ability to facilitate their resolution.
 CDIC provides guidance and feedback to Canada’s domestic systemically important banks (D-SIBs) to help members develop credible resolution plans.
-CDIC conducts the assessment of these resolution plans and contributes to a number of domestic and international initiatives in this area.
+CDIC conducts the assessment of these resolution plans and contributes to several domestic and international initiatives in this area.

 Deposit Insurance